-This was a required read for me, but turned out being one of my favorite books I read this month!
-(School did something right, talk about weird.)
-It was beautifully written, and by far one of the best children’s books I’ve read.
-Like ever.
+This was a required read for me, but turned out being one of my favorites of the month!
+It was beautifully written and heartfelt and so, so important.
+Kid-lit gold, y’all.

 My review for The Falconer will be up in a few days, but to be honest, it was pretty blah and not review worthy at all.
 It was my first experience reading a steampunk novel (LOL NO, never again) and it was fairly well done??
 It kept my interest enough to finish it, but I’m doubtful I’m invested enough to continue the series.